Varicose Veins Treatment

 When this valve failure (or venous reflux) occurs in veins of the leg, the blood flows backwards (or back down the leg) and pools in the veins of the lower leg.
 This increased blood pressure causes the veins to bulge or swell, and may cause fluid to leak outside the vein (causing generalized swelling in the ankles and feet).

-Since the blood in these veins is deoxygenated, it often makes the varicose veins appear blue in color.
-Without treatment, this increased pressure within the legs can progress to cause additional valve failure (causing the varicose veins to ‘grow’ up or down the leg), skin color changes, and in its worst case, non-healing venous ulcers.
+Since the blood in these veins is deoxygenated, it often makes them appear blue in color.
+Without varicose veins treatment, this increased pressure within the legs can progress to cause additional valve failure (causing the varicose veins to ‘grow’ up or down the leg), skin color changes, and in its worst case, non-healing venous ulcers.

 This safe and effective state-of-the-art process involves introducing an injectable microfoam solution into the affected vein.
 This will cause the vein to collapse and “deactivate” the microform to reroute the blood flow through the other veins.